Skip to content

 Error Handling

-Result types represent operations that can either succeed with a value or fail with an error.
+Result types represent operations that can succeed or fail.
 They are written as ValueType!ErrorType:

 fn divide(a: Int, b: Int) Int!Str {